alphagov/govuk-design-system/src/components/error-message/index.md

 ### Match up error messages to labels

 Error messages should directly include language from the question or fieldset label.
-This helps match up the error message with the form field for which it applies.
+This helps match up the error message with the relevant form field.

 Here are some examples of label and error message pairs.